Slender: The Eight Pages: Development and release

 Slender: The Eight Pages is based on the creepypasta, an online horror-based urban legend, of Slender Man.
 After Eric Knudsen created Slender Man in June 2009, the character and its related lore spread on the Internet.
-Users began making their own stories about it and these fan creations, the most notable of which was the cult Marble Hornets web series, expanded the Slender Man mythology.
+Users began making their own stories about it and these fan creations, one of which was the Marble Hornets web series.
 The Eight Pages was developed by Parsec Productions, the one-man studio of Mark "AgentParsec" J. Hadley.
 Hadley, a fan of Marble Hornets, decided to make a game based on the series to learn how to use the Unity game engine.
-He started working on it at the beginning of May 2012; it was his first time programming in ten years.
+He started working on it at the beginning of May 2012.

 Hadley drew inspiration from how his favorite horror game Amnesia: The Dark Descent (2010) built suspense through its atmosphere and imagery rather than jump scares.
-He added a degree of randomness to Slender Man's appearances as he felt Amnesia's scriptedness negated its horror.
-Hadley blamed Slender Man's low-quality model on time constraints, but the game is designed in such a way that players' attention is not drawn to this, since they must actively look away from Slender Man to survive.
-He made the music "repetitive and droning" to accentuate the atmosphere.
+He added a degree of randomness to Slender Man's appearances as he felt Amnesia's scripted nature negated its horror.
+Hadley blamed Slender Man's low-quality model on time constraints, but he designed The Eight Pages in such a way that players' attention is not drawn to this, since they must actively look away from Slender Man to survive.

-Since Slender Man's appearances were programmed in terms of a two-dimensional space, the environment had to be mostly flat.
-The building complex was based on Marble Hornets' "Entry #51".
-The Eight Pages was released on June 26 as a free beta for Microsoft Windows and Mac OS X. The game was originally titled Slender.
-Hadley posted his creation to three forums, including the Unity forums and a Slender Man message board, and uploaded a YouTube trailer, but did not otherwise market it.
-While he did not intend to update the game for long, its subsequent popularity caused him to make additions such as a layer of fog and tentacles that sprout out of Slender Man's back.
+The Eight Pages was released on June 26, as freeware in a beta version for Windows and Mac OS X, originally titled Slender.
+Hadley posted his creation to the Unity forums and a Slender Man message board, and made a YouTube trailer, but did not otherwise market it.
+While he did not intend to update it for long, its subsequent popularity caused him to make additions such as a layer of fog and tentacles that sprout out of Slender Man's back.